 All of the following courses are approved for the Curriculum for Liberal Education for Area 7.
 Indications are listed with each course if it is also an approved course for another area of the CLE.
 Area 7 courses may also fulfill requirements in majors, minors, or college curricula.

 Some of these courses are not offered every term.
 Check the catalog and timetable for relevant offerings.

 Africana Studies:

-AFST 1814 Introduction to African Studies (cross-listed with IDST 1814) (also in Area 2)
+AFST 1814 Introduction to African Studies (also in Area 2)